trshant-sugoi/stackedit/posts/2018-11-08-Starting-AWS.md

  - Launch it!

  Now the server is up and running.
 We need to SSH into it to install the packages and then start the server.
  Get a key pair[^awsKeyPair].
-Save the resulting file safely
+Save the resulting .pem file safely. use this to

 [^awsSimpleLanguage]:<https://www.expeditedssl.com/aws-in-plain-english/?>
 [^awsConsole]: <https://console.aws.amazon.com>